The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/6-join-queries.md

 </details>

-To create a more normalized database schema, we can split the data into two tables: `users` and `posts`.
+To create a more normalized database schema, we should split the data into two tables: `users` and `posts`.
 These tables have a **one-to-many** relationship: one user can author many posts.
 The `posts` table holds a `user_id` foreign key that references `users.user_id`.

 **`users` table:**